Julie and Yulia: One Immigrant’s Name is as Complicated—and Enriching—as Her Identity

-I felt that duality when I offered to do more for my Bat Mitzvah than was expected, by leading certain prayers usually reserved for the rabbi—to the bewilderment of my classmates—because I genuinely loved them and was moved by the melodies.
+I felt that duality when I offered to do more for my Bat Mitzvah than was expected by leading certain prayers usually reserved for the rabbi—to the bewilderment of my classmates—because I genuinely loved them and was moved by the melodies.
 I’m still moved by prayer, by the crescendo of an entire congregation singing Avinu Malkeinu during high holiday services.
 There’s a purity to it, a lifeline to the past that feels indestructible.

 I remained Julie all through middle school, high school, and college.
 Richmond, Virginia, my new hometown, was a cultural lifetime removed from the Russian-speaking neighborhoods of Brooklyn where we’d lived for three years.
 In Richmond, I had one Russian friend, who, like me, barely registered as Russian.
 We spoke about Russian food or cartoons every once in a while, but mostly we bonded over Tori Amos and musical theater.
 I was Julie, the girl who played soccer (less than decently), obsessed over Beat poetry, and hung out with friends over plates of French fries at a smoke-filled cafe downtown.

 Most new friends were surprised to learn I was an immigrant.
-The more I told the story, though, the more I felt it burrow into me, and become an ingrained part of who I was.
+The more I told the story, though, the more I felt it burrow into me and become an ingrained part of who I was.
 My immigration made me something other than an average suburban teenager.
 The cloud hanging over my family and every other family who’d gone through a similar experience was always there versus here.
 Stagnation versus opportunity.
 Ignorance versus truth.

 And though my family assimilated quickly and willfully (no Russian television, few Russian friends), intrinsic differences remained.
 My parents are warm and loving, but they’re also unexpectedly direct, which has caught many Americans off-guard.
 They’re patriotic in a way U.S.-born citizens can never truly understand.
 And yet, there’s still a lingering cynicism that no amount of American positivity can scrub clean.

-There are also the cultural mainstays of Soviet life my parents could never entirely forget—nor did they want to.
+There are also the cultural mainstays of Soviet life my parents can never entirely forget—nor do they want to.
 Vladimir Vysotsky is the music of their youth, and I’ve never seen them feel music so intensely as when they’re listening to one of his songs.
 I can’t help but love him, too.
 My mother and I sing patriotic Communist anthems on long car trips.
 We register the dangerous naiveté of the lyrics, but the act of singing the songs—my mother and I, together—transforms them into something comforting.

 My parents never took to processed American food, and our table, even at Thanksgiving, is laden with celebratory Russian dishes like caviar, smoked meats, eggplant dips and beet salads.
 Russian culture, at least in major cities like Moscow and St. Petersburg, was remarkably homogeneous under Communist rule.
-The food, the music, and the movies were all scarce, and so cultural “favorites” are everyone’s favorites, which is why, perhaps, it is so easy to bond with fellow Russian immigrants.
+The food, the music, and the movies are all scarce, and so cultural “favorites” are everyone’s favorites, which is why, perhaps, it is so easy to bond with fellow Russian immigrants.
 True counterculture was reserved for the truly subversive.

 During an internship interview my senior year of college, the coordinator uttered the name atop my resume.